lskatz/SneakerNet/docs/plugins/sn_staramr.pl.md

 # Algorithm

-Runs StarAMR on genome assemblies.
-Pointfinder is not currently enabled.
+Runs StarAMR on genome assemblies with Pointfinder.

 # Outputs